evennia/evennia/evennia/contrib/grid/slow_exit/README.md

 # Slow Exit

-Contribution - Griatch 2014
+Contribution by Griatch 2014

-This is an example of an Exit-type that delays its traversal.
-This simulates slow movement, common in many different types of games.
-The contrib also contains two commands, `CmdSetSpeed` and CmdStop for changing the movement speed and abort an ongoing traversal, respectively.
+An example of an Exit-type that delays its traversal.
+This simulates slow movement, common in many games.
+The contrib also contains two commands, `setspeed` and `stop` for changing the movement speed and abort an ongoing traversal, respectively.

 ## Installation: